Best Medicare Advantage Plans in Texas (2026)

 HMO PROS AND CONS

 HMO Medicare Advantage plans charge lower premiums and out-of-pocket costs in exchange for staying within a provider network and requiring specialist referrals.
-You'll save money but give up flexibility, so HMOs work best if you're comfortable with a primary care physician coordinating your care and don't need out-of-network doctors.
+You'll save money but give up flexibility.
+HMO plans are the right fit when you have a primary care physician coordinating your care and don't need out-of-network doctors.

 Best Texas HMO-POS Medicare Advantage Providers

 Texas has 45 HMO-POS Medicare Advantage plans from six insurers.
 Thirty-seven charge $0 monthly premiums.
 The $18 average premium reflects plans offering out-of-network access.
-Maximum out-of-pocket limits range from $2,900 to $9,250, averaging $5,474, slightly above standard HMOs.
+Maximum out-of-pocket limits range from $2,900 to $9,250, with an average of $5,474.
 All 45 plans include Part D prescription coverage.
-Forty-four offer enhanced benefits, and 42 waive deductibles on select drug tiers.
+Forty-four offer enhanced benefits and 42 waive deductibles on select drug tiers.

 Top Texas HMO-POS Providers